What is an Antimicrobial Stewardship Program?

 What is the benefit of adopting Great Basin’s Staph ID/R Blood Culture panel as part of an Antimicrobial Stewardship Program?

-Great Basin’s Staph ID/R Blood Culture Panel is the only rapid blood culture assay currently on the market that specifically distinguishes CoNS – and organism that can signal a positive blood culture because of external contamination and not an infection in the patient’s bloodstream — from MRSA/MSSA.
+Great Basin’s Staph ID/R Blood Culture Panel is the only rapid blood culture assay currently on the market that specifically distinguishes coagulase-negative staphylococci (CoNS) – an organism that can signal a positive blood culture because of external contamination and not an infection in the patient’s bloodstream – from MRSA/MSSA.
 This identification enables hospitals to correctly administer antibiotics when there is a true infection, versus administering treatment (e.g., Vancomycin) empirically.
 Rapid blood culture testing has been shown to expedite time to optimal therapy leading to reduced antibiotic resistance, reduced costs, and improved patient outcomes.
 Great Basin’s Staph ID/R Blood Culture Panel provides results in in under two hours, as opposed to days using only traditional methods, which aids in proper treatment protocols for patients.

 What are the key advantages of Great Basin’s Staph ID/Resistance Blood Culture Panel?